 Let’s look at two examples:

-• If you’re a new all-star team then your name might include descriptive words such as “Xtreme”, “Pros” or “Legacy”.
+- If you’re a new all-star team, your name might include descriptive words such as “Xtreme,” “Pros,” or “Legacy.”

 When choosing a name, consider its uniqueness.
 Since you’ll have your own website, you’ll want it to appear first in search engine results.
 If your team’s name is commonly used, then you might have trouble with prospects finding your website.

 Your next step is to determine your colors and design a logo.
 When choosing your colors, consider how easy it will be to source uniforms and equipment.
-For example, there might not be a lot of options if your main color is a specific shade of blue, so we’d recommend sticking to a primary color for this first choice!
+For example, if your main color is a specific shade of blue, there might not be many options, so we’d recommend sticking to a primary color for this first choice!

 3. Create a bank account for your team’s funds

-The cost to participate in your cheerleading squad will vary depending on what type of team you form.
+The cost to participate in your cheerleading squad will vary depending on what type of team you’ve formed.
 Regardless of the cost to participate, create a bank account specifically for the team's funds.

 Once you’ve chosen a bank, gather the necessary documentation.
 Most branches will require your team’s tax identification number (TIN) or Employer Identification Number (EIN).
 You can get your assigned number by registering as a business with the IRS.